Scalr/terraform-provider-scalr/docs/resources/scalr_workspace.md

 * `identifier` - (Required) A reference to your VCS repository in the format `:org/:repo`, this refers to the organization and repository in your VCS provider.
 * `branch` - (Optional) The repository branch where Terraform will be run from.
 Default `master`.
+* `path` - (Optional) A root path in your VCS repository, which triggers a run for the workspace on change, if `trigger-prefixes` attribute is not provided.
+* `trigger_prefixes` - (Optional) A list of paths (relative to `path`), which trigger a run for the workspace on change.
+If omitted or submitted as an empty list, any change in `path` will trigger a new run.

 ## Attribute Reference